vzlatsin/Helper/PROJECT_UPDATES.md

 - Finalize and test the WebSocket implementation for real-time updates.
 - Start development on the tax reporting module with an aim to support pre-processing of flex queries.

+### Planned Features

+#### Real-Time Flex Query Processing Updates

+- **Goal:** Implement WebSocket-based real-time updates for the flex query process.
+- **Rationale:** To address user feedback regarding the lack of visibility into the process's progress, which can appear unresponsive during data retrieval and processing.
+- **Implementation Steps:**
+  1. **Server-Side Logic Enhancement:** Modify the backend to initiate a WebSocket connection when a flex query operation starts.
+Emit progress updates at key stages (e.g., connecting to IB, running the query, processing data, updating the database).
+  2. **Client-Side Handling:** Update the frontend to listen for WebSocket messages and display these updates to the user in a meaningful way, enhancing the perception of responsiveness and engagement.

+- **Expected Outcome:** Users will receive continuous feedback during the flex query operation, significantly improving the user interface's interactivity and responsiveness.

 ## Upcoming Features

 - **Tax Reporting Module:** An extension aimed at automating tax return preparation, scheduled for the next minor release.